Equivalent goods under inward processing

 Equivalent goods may not be permitted in any of the following cases:

-• If a prohibition against the restitution of import duty or relief from customs duty applies to non-original goods used when obtaining the processed goods under inward processing and a certificate of origin has been issued or drafted for these goods;
+- When a prohibition against the restitution of import duty or relief from customs duty applies to non-original goods used when obtaining the processed goods under inward processing and a certificate of origin has been issued or drafted for these goods.

-Prior exportation means that you are exporting processed goods obtained from equivalent goods before the import of the goods they are replacing.
+Prior export means that you are exporting processed goods obtained from equivalent goods before the import of the goods they are replacing.
 This must also be stated in your authorisation for inward processing.
-To be granted authorisation for prior exportation you need to ensure the correct execution of the procedure, in particular with regard to customs supervision.
+To be granted authorisation for prior export you need to ensure the correct execution of the procedure, in particular with regard to customs supervision.

-Your authorisation for inward processing will state deadline for declaring non-Union goods under the procedure for inward processing when using prior exportation.
-This deadline may not exceed six months and is calculated from the date of receipt of the export declaration for processed products obtained from corresponding equivalent goods.
+Your authorisation for inward processing will state deadline for declaring non-Union goods under the procedure for inward processing when using prior export.
+The deadline must be within six months and is calculated from the date of receipt of the export declaration for processed products obtained from corresponding equivalent goods.
 Upon request from the holder of the authorisation the six month deadline may be extended after its expiry, provided that the total period does not exceed twelve months.

-In the case of prior exportation of equivalent goods, information exchange for special procedures (INF) is required for importation of corresponding predicate goods.
+In the case of prior export of equivalent goods, information exchange for special procedures (INF) is required for importation of corresponding predicate goods.

-More information about information exchange for special procedures (in Swedish)
+More information about information exchange for special procedures.

 Customs status of equivalent goods